-The 18th edition of the low-cost cousin of the Topps flagship set returns the week of March 14.
-Hobby boxes will have 36 packs with 8 cards and one insert card in each at a retail cost of about $30.
+The 18th edition of the low-cost cousin of the Topps flagship set returns with a release date of March 14.
+Hobby boxes will have 36 packs with 8 cards and one insert card in each at a retail cost of about $35-$40.
+Blaster boxes are also being produced.

 The base set will include 200 cards, Over 25 players will receive image variation base cards featuring a completely different image from the flagship set.
 There will be parallel versions including: